developer-zebra/developer-zebra-site/src/emdk-for-android/6-10/tutorial/tutBasicScanningAPI/index.md

 			}
 		}

-**5.** We will also need a method to release scanner resources when we are no longer using them.
-We will name this method `deInitilazeScanner`.
+10. Create a method to release scanner resources when no longer required.
+Name this method `deInitilazeScanner`, and call the `disable()` method to unlock the scanner and make it available to other applications.

         :::java
 		private void deInitializeScanner() throws ScannerException {